girishji/vimcomplete/README.md

 :VimCompleteDisable
 ```

-Following command shows which completion modules are active for a current buffer,
+Following command shows a list completion sources enabled for for the current
+buffer.

 ```
 :VimCompleteCompletors